 Since the elements of the matrix $\M A$ are Gaussian random numbers, Wick's probability theorem is applicable for consecutively calculating even-point correlation functions, which are expressed as sums of all distinct products of two-point functions $\avgs{A_{a_1k_1} A_{a_2k_2}}$.
 Therefore, a graphical representation of the resolvent $\MG(ω)$ is

-The presentation \eqref{eq-app:G-diagram} allows us to distinguish planar and non-planar diagrams.
+The presentation \eqref{eq-app:G-diagram} allows us to distinguish planar and nonplanar diagrams.
 For planar diagrams, the number of closed loops (closed solid line or closed dashed line) is equal to the number of double arcs.
-For non-planar diagrams, the number of closed loops is less than the number of double arcs.
-Namely, the second diagram in \eqref{eq-app:G-diagram} is planar and contains one closed loop and one double arc, the third and fourth diagrams are planar and contain two closed loops and two double arcs, and the fifth diagram is non-planar and contains two double arcs and only one closed loop.
+For nonplanar diagrams, the number of closed loops is less than the number of double arcs.
+Namely, the second diagram in \eqref{eq-app:G-diagram} is planar and contains one closed loop and one double arc, the third and fourth diagrams are planar and contain two closed loops and two double arcs, and the fifth diagram is nonplanar and contains two double arcs and only one closed loop.

-Each closed loop $Λ$ corresponds to the calculation of a trace, which gives some factor $T_Λ$ depending on the number of non-zero elements of the matrix $\M A$.
+Each closed loop $Λ$ corresponds to the calculation of a trace, which gives some factor $T_Λ$ depending on the number of nonzero elements of the matrix $\M A$.
 If each bond involves a sufficiently large number of degrees of freedom (although the matrix $\M A$ can be a highly sparse matrix), the factor $T_Λ \gg 1$ for each closed loop $Λ$.
 In the case of a sufficiently filled matrix $\M A$, the factor $T_Λ \sim N$.
-At the condition $T_Λ \gg 1$, each planar diagram contributes much more than a non-planar diagram with the same number of double arcs.
-Therefore, we can exclude non-planar diagrams from the summation \eqref{eq-app:G-diagram} and take into account only planar diagrams.
+At the condition $T_Λ \gg 1$, each planar diagram contributes much more than a nonplanar diagram with the same number of double arcs.
+Therefore, we can exclude nonplanar diagrams from the summation \eqref{eq-app:G-diagram} and take into account only planar diagrams.

 Step-by-step solution for scalar model is described in \cite{Conyuh-effective-elastic-moduli-2023}, here we give only the final result:

 Taking into account \eqref{eq-app:G-indices}, we represent the four-point resolvent \eqref{eq:tpG} as an infinite series: